hallojoe/HalloJoe.Spin/README.md

 About
 -----------
-This was originally written it was done in VB, then converted to C# and Typescript.
+This was originally written in VB, then converted to C# and Typescript.

 Features
 -----------